 - Loan documents

-You're ready to close when every step is finished in escrow process.
-All debts and fees are collected and paid at this time (covering expenses such as title insurance, inspections, real estate commissions).
-You'll then receive the title to the house and the title insurance gets dispersed as outlined in the escrow instructions.
+Closing on the property happens when all of the procedures of the escrow are complete.
+All debts and fees are taken and paid at this time (covering expenses such as title insurance, inspections, real estate commissions).
+You'll then receive the title to the house and the title insurance gets issued as agreed upon in the escrow instructions.